ChordPro/chordpro/docs/content/Install-MacOS-Native.md

 window into `/Applications` (may need an administrator password).

+If you try to open the app and get a dialog that the app cannot be opened because "the developer could not be verified", then click the small question mark button (bottom-left) to get a help screen.
+Scroll to the bottom, there is "Open an app by overriding security settings".
+Follow the instructions.
+You need to do that only once, then the app is unlocked and usable

 For the command line program it may be convenient to add the app location to the system path so you don't have to type the full path name.